 Essential #1: A few books or toys

 We like to let our kids pick a toy or a book to bring along on our family trips.
 These types of vacation packing list items can be a stuffed animal that they can sleep with, some legos to play with, or a few small books to read while on the road.
+If your kids are older, they may enjoy taking along some travel card games to occupy their time.

 Having something familiar on the road helps our kids cope with being in a new environment.
 And it gives them something to play with during layovers or down time.
 Try to pick toys and books that are small and lightweight, and make sure it’s something that you’re okay with potentially losing.